konradsopala/devrel-notebook/Docs/Docs.md

 - Show people path to expertise instead of making them experts
 - **NOT** writing for yourself than writing for others
 - The audience determines what you write
+- Developers don’t merely read your documentation.
+They provide input to it and inspect a response.
+Right from your API reference, they can declare parameters and make live calls to your API